DCNick3/shin/README.md

-This is an attempt at re-implementation of game engine used by some [visual novels](https://en.wikipedia.org/wiki/Visual_novel) released by [Entergram](http://www.entergram.co.jp/) on Nintendo Switch and PS4.
+This is an attempt at re-implementation of game engine used by some [visual novels](https://en.wikipedia.org/wiki/Visual_novel) released by [Entergram](http://www.entergram.co.jp/) on Nintendo Switch, PS4 and PS Vita.

-Known switch games include:
+Known Switch games include:
 - Higurashi no Naku Koro ni Hou (title id `0100F6A00A684000`)
 - D.C.4 \~Da Capo 4\~ (title id `0100D8500EE14000`)
 - Gensou Rougoku no Kaleidoscope (title id `0100AC600EB4C000`)